 Business liability insurance is any type of commercial insurance that defends against accusations that your business caused damage, injury, or loss.
-It's recommended for all tech businesses because of the high cost of lawsuits.
+It's recommended for all small businesses because of the high cost of lawsuits.

 Companies that interact with the public in any way are at risk of lawsuits.
 This includes working with clients, customers, or even delivery people.

 For example, a client could trip over a loose power cord in your office and sue your company over the injury.
 Liability insurance protects your tech business from lawsuits over:

 There's no single policy that covers all of the above risks.
 Small businesses can choose the liability policies that make sense for their business's unique risks.

 We recommend these three liability policies for most tech companies.
 Other policies apply to tech businesses with specific risks.

 If your company is active on social media or invites clients to its office, then general liability insurance is a must-have policy.
 This policy protects against the most common third-party lawsuits.
 Examples include: